parksu111/skynet/README.md

 Congratulations!
 You have now succesfully used the **Skynet** system.

+**Skynet** will also automatically delete all the images it made.
+(It moves the files to trash bin.
+It does NOT empty the trash bin).

 Unfortunately, **Skynet** is not yet perfect and requires a small bit of manual annotation afterwards.
 Below, I will go over the new functions of the [upgraded annotation interface](#upgraded-annotation-interface) and some of the [current issues with Skynet](#current-issues-with-skynet).